fishinsea2014/TypeScriptExer/Jason-exer-app/README.md

             + Reference the service in constructor
             + Define the methods to using the services
             + Reference the methods in 'ngOnInit'
++ Routing
+  The Angular Router enables navigation from one view to the next as users perform application tasks.
+  + Steps of setup routing
+    + Setup component of routing, like about.ts, home.ts in router dir.
+    + Config router in router.module.ts, using RouterModule and Routes
+    + In app.module.ts, add routing component in user component and AppRouterModule in dependencies
+    + In component app.component.router.ts, which locate the router, use routerLink jump to target and router-outlet display the target.

 # JasonExerApp